kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

     ![](./Images/E1T5S3.png)

-1. On the report design canvas, select the table visualization that has been added and then in the **Visualizations** pane, select **Clustered bar chart**.
+1. On the report design canvas, select the table visualization that has been added, and then in the **Visualizations** pane, select **Clustered bar chart**.

     ![Screenshot of a report from a KQL query.](./Images/E1T5S4.png)